 Our audit engagement teams use technology to assist in executing and documenting the work performed in accordance with EY GAM.
 Beginning in late fiscal year 2015, EY launched the next generation global audit platform EY Canvas, on a phased basis across EYG member firms globally.
+Substantially all EY US audits have migrated to EY Canvas.
 EY Canvas is web-based, built using state-of-the-art technology to provide heightened data security and allows us to evolve our software to respond to changes in the accounting profession and regulatory environment.